How Do You Mix Colors in UI Design?

 3. Add secondary colors

 Secondary colors should complement or contrast with the dominant color to create visual interest and hierarchy.
-These colors can be used for secondary actions, highlights, or to draw attention to important elements.
+You will use these colors for secondary actions, highlights, or to draw attention to important elements.
 Limit the number of secondary colors to avoid overwhelming the user.

 4. Use neutral colors

 Neutral colors like black, white, gray, and sometimes brown and beige are essential for creating balance.
-They can be used for background, text, and UI elements that don’t require immediate attention.
-Neutrals help reduce visual noise and make your primary and secondary colors stand out.
+You will use these for background, text, and UI elements that don’t require immediate attention.
+Neutrals help reduce visual noise and make primary and secondary colors stand out.

 5. Consider contrast and accessibility

 Ensure there is enough contrast between text and background colors for readability.
-The Web Content Accessibility Guidelines (WCAG) recommend a contrast ratio of at least 4.5:1 for normal text.
+The Web Content Accessibility Guidelines (WCAG) recommend a standard text contrast ratio of at least 4.5:1.
 High contrast makes your design more accessible to everyone, including users with visual impairments.

 6. Test color combinations